-One thing you need to remember when painting MDF wardrobes, cabinets and the edges is to choose the right kind of paint roller and brushes for the job.
+One thing you need to remember when painting MDF wardrobes, cabinets, and edges are to choose the right kind of paint roller and brushes for the job.

-Using a right kind of roller for MDF wood simply means that you can complete your paint task much faster and with right finish.
+Using the right kind of roller for MDF wood simply means that you can complete your paint task much faster and with the right finish.

 If you are priming or painting an unfinished board surface (before it’s framed as cabinets), you can use any standard paint roller.

 For this, getting a mini roller will be the best choice for cabinets, shelves, and edges made of particle board or MDF.

 Is painted MDF wood safe?